AutoHall: Automated Factuality Hallucination Dataset Generation for Large Language Models: Experiments

-To compare the result of LLM claim classification and show its effectiveness, human evaluation is needed for further guarantee.
-We further conduct an additional experiment by randomly selecting 100 (claim, reference) pairs (dataset: Climate-fever, model: ChatGPT, temperature: 0.9) and manually assessing whether the classification results are correct.
+To show the effectiveness of LLM claim classification, we conduct human evaluation by randomly selecting 100 claim-reference pairs (dataset: Climate-fever, model: ChatGPT, temperature: 0.9) and manually assessing whether the classification results are correct.
 The results show that the LLM classification accuracy reaches 92\% supporting the statement that LLMs are excellent classifiers about the simple binary classification tasks ~\citep{stoliar2023using,chang2023survey}.
+Through failure case analysis on the 8\% classification inaccuracy, we find these cases are predominantly false negatives (hallucinations that are missed), which does not influence the precision of our collected hallucinatory instances.